 Call Your Doctor

-- Redness, swelling, increasing pain, excessive bleeding, or any discharge from the stoma site
+- Redness, swelling, excess bleeding, or discharge from the incision or stoma

 Family Doctor—American Academy of Family Physicians